aka: Alternate Fire

 - EYE Divine Cybermancy features the PSI-strike ability - when holding sprint while holding any two-handed weapon, you raise your hand up and blast any nearby enemies with an Hand Blast, gibbing anything it hits.
 The player can also block incoming bullet by holding sprint and holding the Zoom/block key; you will raise up your weapon towards you torso, using its size to protect you.
 The protection varies by weapon, so a tiny pistol won't do crap, but holding up the Sulfatum minigun to your chest will prevent most bullets from hitting your torso.

 - Team Fortress 2 succeeds in Inverting this one.
 The Scout's main Melee weapon is a Baseball Bat.
 Two of his alternate bats can hit projectiles (Baseballs that Stun, and Ornaments that inflict Bleeding).

 - Every gun can be used to make a melee attack in WW1 shooter Verdun, and several roles have a bayonet attached to their rifle (and in one case to their Webley revolver) which allows for one-hit-kills.
 Otherwise the melee attack involves bashing with the butt of the weapon and two hits to kill.

 - Any video game that features sniper rifles.

 - The ultimate example has to be the Farsight rifle from Perfect Dark.
-Not only could you shoot through walls, but the secondary function caused you to automatically zoom in on the the closest target!
+Not only could you see and shoot through walls, but the secondary function caused you to automatically zoom in on the the closest target!

 - A nerfed version of the Farsight also appears in TimeSplitters: Future Perfect, a Spiritual Successor to Perfect Dark.